renovatebot/renovate/docs/usage/getting-started/running.md

 ##### The default image (formerly `slim`)

 The default image only comes with the Node.js environment.
-Renovate will then install the required tools at runtime when needed (see documentation for (see documentation for `binarySource=install` for further details).
+Renovate will then install any needed tools when it runs.
+Read the `binarySource=install` documentation for more details.
 We recommend this default image for most users.

 Renovate supports a persistent cache for downloaded tools, so that it only needs to unpack the tools on later runs.